 SRVUSD will continue to optimize HVAC units to bring fresh air into spaces.
 The district uses MERV-13 air filters which filter out both viruses.
 Setting filtration systems on recirculate protects the air in our facilities.

 SRVUSD will continue to follow the CDPH guidance that states, "Routine cleaning is enough to sufficiently remove the virus that causes COVID-19 from surfaces."

-Health and safety remain a priority for our district.
+Health and safety remain a top priority for our district.
 As such, we ask that parents/caregivers continue to report all positive student cases to your school office.
-All reported cases will be tracked on the District's COVID-19 Dashboard and reported in the County.
+All cases will be tracked and reported as per CDPH requirements.